Public opinion on gun control in the United States: 2019

-In July 2019, the San Diego City Council tentatively approved a new gun safety ordinance that would "require gun owners to store guns in a locked container or disable them with a trigger lock when not in use or being worn on their person".
-City Attorney Mara Elliott proposed the legislation hoping to reduce the number of accidental shootings, children's access to guns, and suicides.
-According to her data, "46% of gun owners in the U.S. who have children do not secure their guns and 73% of youngsters aged 9 and under know where their parents keep their guns".

 An August 2019 Fox News poll of registered voters found 90% of respondents favored universal background checks, 81% supported taking guns from at-risk individuals, and 67% favored banning assault weapons.

-An September 2019 study in Health Affairs concludes "our findings indicate that large majorities of both gun owners and non-gun owners strongly support a range of measures to strengthen US gun laws".
+A September 2019 study in Health Affairs concludes "our findings indicate that large majorities of both gun owners and non-gun owners strongly support a range of measures to strengthen US gun laws".

 2020

-According to Gallup, in 2020, 32% of U.S. adults say they personally own a gun, while a larger percentage, 44%, report living in a gun household.
+According to Gallup, in 2020, 32% of report owning a gun, and 44% live in a household in which at least one member owns a gun.
+Besides, in the mentioned year, gun-related homicides is said that rose even 35 percent to the highest number on record in the United States, the highest level in more than 25 years.
+In this year, more than 16.6 million Americans have bought weapons, and there are 120 guns per 100 people in the United States.

 2021

 According to a Pew Research Center poll, "roughly half of Americans (53%) favor stricter gun laws, which was a decline since 2019".

+Also, according to a survey by the University of Chicago's Harris School of Public Policy and the Associated Press-NORC Public Relations Research Center: the majority of American adults (71%) want stricter gun control regulations and think that violence has increased across the country.